 If you’ve ever wondered what someone’s Halloween costume selection says about his or her personality, read on.
 Putting years of psychological training to sort of good use — here’s my take.

 My Dark Side

-Young adults are in the stage of psychological development where trying on different roles has strong allure - it’s their job to figure out who they are.
-Halloween is the ultimate role play day, so it’s no wonder nearly three-quarters of 18-24 year olds plan to wear a costume.
+Young adults are in the stage of psychological development where trying on different roles has strong allure — it’s their job to figure out who they are.
+Halloween is the ultimate role-play day, so it’s no wonder nearly three-quarters of 18 to 24 year olds plan to wear a costume.
 The percentage of adults dressing up dwindles a bit with every age cohort.
-It slides to half of 35-44 year-olds and down to one-quarter of 55-64 year-olds.
-By that age people know who they are and role play feels less exciting.
+It slides to half of 35 to 44 year olds and down to one-quarter of 55 to 64 year olds.
+By that age, people know who they are, and role-play feels less exciting.

 As to the sexiness requirement of the costume choices of young adults?
-On one level it really is simply about sex.
-But on another level it’s related to the developmental task of preparing for partnership or marriage.
+On one level, it really is simply about sex.
+But on another level, it’s related to the developmental task of preparing for partnership or marriage.
 Honing the skills and characteristics that attract suitors is a powerful instinct at that age.
-The other 364 days of the year might well be devoted to developing a good sense of humor, solid career prospects or any other number of characteristics attractive to a potential mate.
-But Halloween is particularly well suited to a display of physical assets without looking desperate as in, “I’m not flaunting - it’s the costume!”
-That was my excuse at least when I strutted around in my homemade belly dancer outfit my freshman year in college.
-For $5 worth of coin trim sewn on a push-up bra and a couple yards of gauzy fabric for a sarong I won runner up in my dorm costume contest.
+The other 364 days of the year might well be devoted to developing a good sense of humor, solid career prospects, or any other number of characteristics attractive to a potential mate.
+But Halloween is particularly well suited to a display of physical assets without looking desperate: “I’m not flaunting — it’s the costume!”
+That was my excuse, at least, when I strutted around in my homemade belly dancer outfit my freshman year in college.
+For $5 worth of coin trim sewn on a push-up bra and a couple yards of gauzy fabric for a sarong, I won runner-up in my dorm costume contest.

 Costumes are communication devices.
 They say something about you to others and are meant to elicit a response.
 Nobody (normal) puts on a costume to sit home alone.
 Costumes are vehicles of social connection.